mizrael/EvenireDB/readme.md

 ```

 `ReadAsync` can be configured to fetch the events from `StreamPosition.Start`, `StreamPosition.End` or a specific point in the stream.
 You can also specify the direction you want to move (forward or backward).

+# Samples
+- [TemperatureSensors](https://github.com/mizrael/EvenireDB/tree/main/samples/EvenireDB.Samples.TemperatureSensors) shows how to use a Background worker to produce events and uses Minimal APIs to retrieve the latest events for a specific stream.

+# TODO
+- snapshots
+- backup and replicas
+- cluster management